 Curb Appeal Improvements

 Curb appeal plays a critical role in attracting potential buyers, as it forms their initial impression of the property.
 Improving this aspect involves strategic landscaping upgrades and thoughtful enhancements to the entryways.
-Key actions can significantly boost the home’s exterior appeal:
+Key actions can significantly boost the home's exterior appeal:- Maintain a well-manicured lawn by trimming shrubs and incorporating native Florida plants for added visual interest.

 - Upgrade the front door with appealing colors and refurbish lighting fixtures to improve the entryway.